 I like these sponges that have a little rope so you can hang it outside your suitcase.

-I will concede it's no use as a beach towel though and probably better suited to solo travelers!
+I will concede it’s a terrible beach towel though and probably better suited to solo travelers!